jiftle/cello/README.md

 If environment is prepared, then we can start cello service.

-* Build essential images for cello service (Optional, because currently the dockerhub image auto build haven't ready, in the future you can ignore this step.)
+* Build essential images for cello service (Optional, because currently the dockerhub image auto build haven't ready, in the future you can ignore this step.) 构建必要的镜像

 ```bash
 # make docker